Vansh-Raja/Food-Demand-Forecasting/README.md

-# Gryffindor-Internship
+# Databases - Structured and Unstructured Database

-Using MongoDB and Sqlite for datapipeline, later using dvc for displaying the pipeline
+We tried and tested both MongoDB and SQlite for our project, searching for the best method to store data for our needs.
+We ended up using MongoDB and Sqlite for datapipeline, later using dvc for displaying the pipeline

 ## Requirements
 The Libraries used in this part of the project include: